 Food plays a major part in the culture of every country in Europe.
 Each part of a country will have their own styles, flavours and favourite foods.
-The full Via Francigena route covers 1,700 kms from Canturbery to Rome, passing through France and Switzerland.
-In terms of foods to taste along the way you could sample everything from the best cheeses in switzerland to the best Italian pizza.
+The full Via Francigena route covers 1,700 km from Canterbury to Rome, passing through France and Switzerland.
+In terms of foods to taste along the way, you could sample everything from the best cheeses in Switzerland to the best Italian pizza.
 We have picked out our favourite food festivals on the route so if you are in the region at the specified time of year make sure to stop by one of the following festivals:

 Ay Champagne Festival Reims